OSGConnect/connectbook/start/software/software-request.md

 As long as this code is:

-1. Available to the public in source form (e.g. open source)
+1. available to the public in source form (e.g. open source)
-2. Licensed to all users, and does not require a license key
+2. licensed to all users, and does not require a license key
+3. would not be better supported by another approach (which are usually preferable)

 we should be able to install it in the OSG software respository which will make it available on most sites in the OSG.
+In any case, OSG staff will help you with the 'right' solution.